localstack/snowflake-docs/content/en/user-guide/transaction-management/index.md

 ## Getting started

-This guide is designed for users new to UDTM and assumes basic knowledge of SQL and Snowflake.
+This guide is designed for users new to Transaction Management and assumes basic knowledge of SQL and Snowflake.
 Start your Snowflake emulator and connect to it using an SQL client to execute the queries below.

 The following sections demonstrate how to start and manage named transactions, check transaction state, control visibility across sessions, and monitor all active transactions using a simple orders table.